vercel-community/rust/README.md

 Community-maintained package to support using [Rust](https://www.rust-lang.org/) inside [Vercel Functions](https://vercel.com/docs/serverless-functions/introduction) as a [Runtime](https://vercel.com/docs/runtimes).

+## Legacy Runtime

+The below documentation is for the `vercel_runtime` crate (in beta).
+If you are looking for the legacy runtime instructions using `vercel_lambda` see [tree/a9495a0](https://github.com/vercel-community/rust/tree/a9495a0f0d882a36ea165f1629fcc79c30bc3108).

 ## Usage

 First, you'll need a `vercel.json` file in your project: